thedarkwriter/courseware-lms-content/courses/puppet/smoke_test.md

 ## This is the content for the instructional video.

 ### slide Title - Puppet Module Smoke Testing

+The term "smoke testing," originally was coined when smoke was introduced to check for leaks in newly manufactured containers and pipes. the term also refers to testing a software application for the first time.

 Smoke testing, in the context of software development, is a series of test cases that are run before the commencement of more rigorous tests.
 The goal of smoke testing is to verify that an application's main features work properly.
 A smoke test suite can be automated or a combination of manual and automated testing.

 After syntax validation - Preliminary testing to reveal simple failures - basically looking to see whether the code works.
 Also known as build verification.

-For Puppet, declaration validation or verification - checking that the classes have been dec;ares?
+For Puppet, declaration validation or verification - checking that the classes have been declared?